Riding the Trend or Protecting Profits | IT Tech Packaging Inc. (ITP)

-IT Tech Packaging Inc. (AMEX:ITP) went down by -0.36% from its latest closing price compared to the recent 1-year high of $1.45.
-The company’s stock price has collected 1.90% of gains in the last five trading sessions.
+IT Tech Packaging Inc. (AMEX:ITP) went up by 4.83% from its latest closing price compared to the recent 1-year high of $1.45.
+The company’s stock price has collected 3.74% of gains in the last five trading sessions.
 Press Release reported on 08/10/21 that IT Tech Packaging, Inc. Announces Second Quarter 2021 Unaudited Financial Results

 Is It Worth Investing in IT Tech Packaging Inc. (AMEX :ITP) Right Now?